evrentan/restaurant-management/api-gateway/README.md

 Below version control standards should be followed within the project;

 - Feature enhancements or defect fixes should not be committed to main branches, they should be coded in feature or fix branches.
-- Issues should be created for each feature or fix in the [Restaurant Management Spring Cloud Config Server Github Repository](https://github.com/evrentan/restaurant-management)
+- Issues should be created for each feature or fix in the [Restaurant Management Service Discovery Github Repository](https://github.com/evrentan/restaurant-management)
 - Pull request (PR) should be created for each feature/fix branch to main branches.
 - While creating a PR "feature:", "fix:" or "doc:" prefix should be used to identify the PR type.
-- PRs should be linked with a valid issue in the [Restaurant Management Spring Cloud Config Server Github Repository](https://github.com/evrentan/restaurant-management).
+- PRs should be linked with a valid issue in the [Restaurant Management Service Discovery Github Repository](https://github.com/evrentan/restaurant-management).

 ## Running the Application Locally

-Application can be run with ServiceDiscoveryApplication class under evrentan.restaurantmanagement.springcloudconfigserver.spring.spring.
+Application can be run with ApiGatewayApplication class under evrentan.restaurantmanagement.apigateway.spring.spring.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: